-Creamed herring salad starts with pickled herring, that much-loved Eastern European treatment of this fish.
-Pickled herring are featured in oil, creamed, even fried and appear at Christmas Eve, New Year's Eve, Carnival, Lent, weddings, baptisms, on appetizer spreads, and on and on.
+Creamed herring salad starts with pickled herring, a much-loved Eastern European treatment of this fish.
+Pickled herring are featured in oil, creamed, even fried, and appear at Christmas Eve, New Year's Eve, Carnival, Lent, weddings, baptisms, and on and on.

 In Polish, this is known as sałatka śledziowa w śmietanie.
 In Russian, it's seledka pod smetannym, in Ukrainian, it's oseledetsʹ salat z vershkamy, in Lithuanian, it's kremas silkių salotos.

-- 4 fillets of herring (patted dry and finely chopped)
+- 4 fillets herring (patted dry and finely chopped)

 - 1 tablespoon red or yellow onion (finely chopped)